Advocacy Guides and Info

 Here are the core ingredients to make this happen among elected officials of every political persuasion:

->The even more effective next thing to do walk into your local district or school board office and speak directly to staff members.
-Bring some downloaded articles about SEL to hand out.
+• The even more effective next thing to do is walk into your local district or school board office and speak directly to staff members.
+Bring some downloaded articles about emotional intelligence learning to hand out.

-“I want to talk about why we don’t have Social and Emotional Learning in the curriculum of all schools.
+“I want to talk about why we don’t have emotional intelligence learning aka social-emotional learning in the curriculum of all schools.
 I certainly want it in my child’s school [or in my local schools if you are not a parent].
 It’s the best practice out there to elevate schools and give children a chance to be their best selves and successful in life.

 (NOTE: For links to share go to Resources.)